Nighthater/LED-501_SMD-Adapter/README.md

 Fit any SMD LED or other Parts onto this mount

 ## Requirements:
-- 3D Printer
+- 3D Printer (To Manufacture the Adapter and Assembly Tools, any 3D Print service also does the job)
-- 2x Standard Female 1x2 Pin Headers
+- 2x Standard 2.54mm Female 1x2 Pin Headers
-- 2x Standard Male 1x2 Pin Headers
+- 2x Standard 2.54mm Male 1x2 Pin Headers
 - PCBs
 - SMD LEDs
+- 5mm THT LED (Serves as adapter for the LED-501 mount)

 ## Optional:
 - M3 Threaded Insert
-- M3 Grub Screw
+- M3 Grub Screw / Thumb Screw

-This allows you to mount the Adapter to the LED-501 using 2 grub screws
+This allows you to mount the Adapter to the LED-501 using 2 screws for better mounting

 ## Features
 - Sturdy Mounting Mechanism